Skip to content

 Variables

-This is a variable that should already be existing withing your existing Pipeline and should be initialized to an integer value.
+This variable must already exist in the pipeline and must be initialized to an integer value.

 variables-task

-This Task requires a PAT key in order to connect to your Azure Devops Server.
+This Task requires a Personal Access Token (PAT) to connect to Azure DevOps Server.

-Connect to your online project Azure Devops Server -> https://dev.azure.com/youraccount.
-Click in the upper right corner on your username and select the Security menu.
+Navigate to the Azure DevOps Online portal at https://dev.azure.com/youraccount.
+Click the user profile icon in the upper right corner and select Security from the menu.

 security-menu